A life between worlds.

 As a licensed counselor and psychotherapist, I work with individuals and couples in Maryland, DC, Virginia, and abroad.
 I'm also certified in Emotion-Focused Therapy (EFT), bringing both clinical expertise and lived experience into my work.

-In therapy, I offer a warm, steady presence—a space where you can speak openly, even when things are uncertain or difficult, and begin moving toward something that feels more grounded, more connected, and more fully yours.
+In therapy, I offer a warm, steady presence—a space where you can speak openly, even when things are uncertain or difficult, and begin moving toward something that feels more fully yours.

 There’s another way forward.